 Cut down diseased plants.

 We remove any perennials that show signs of disease.
 Peony foliage should always be removed and thrown away (not composted) because it carries a fungal disease that can winter over.
 We also cut down and throw away the foliage of other plants with fungal issues, including rust-spotted hollyhocks and powdery mildew-bedecked phlox.
 Iris borers live in the overwintered foliage of German (bearded) iris, so that’s another one to cut down and remove.

 We always clean up especially well and throw away debris around fruit trees.
 Shrubs and trees exhibiting signs of fungus get the same treatment.
 We also remove any dry fruit from the trees; these “mummies” may allow fungus to hold on through winter.

-No matter what you might read elsewhere, don’t leave whole leaves lying around in your beds and lawns.
-A layer of leaves right off the tree is fine in a woodland, but not in a lawn or garden.
+You may have heard to “leave the leaves” in on your property, instead of bagging them.
+We agree!
+But don’t leave a thick layer of whole leaves lying around in your beds and lawns.
+A thick layer of leaves right off the tree is fine in a woodland, but not in a lawn or garden.
 A mat of fallen leaves covering garden plants can rot their crowns.

 Remove and store man-made objects.

 Winter’s freeze-thaw cycle is hard on anything porous, like terra cotta pots, ceramic statuary, and birdbaths.
 While we like to leave some large pots out (wrapped against the cold and decorated with winter greens), anything prone to damage is removed from the garden and stored.

 In our own gardens, we put away outdoor furniture, scrub and store pots, and drain and store the garden hose.
 We also empty rain barrels and leave the spigot open—any water that gets in will drain out harmlessly.

 We might remove dead wood this time of year, but we generally leave trees and shrubs strictly alone.
 We won’t start pruning these again until mid-winter at the earliest.